jameslawler/notes/docs/portuguese/verbs/todo/começar.md

 1. Como começa o dia?
 How do you start your day?
 2. Como você se prepara para um teste?
 How do you prepare for a test?
-3. Descreva a sua viagem de casa até ao supermercado local.
-Describe your journey from home to the local supermarket.
+3. Descreva a sua viagem de casa até ao supermercado.
+Describe your journey from home to the supermarket.